Around the world by bike

 As the mullah called the people to prayer, the heathen set off in the direction of the night market in search of something to eat.
 My route took me through the residential area with the familiar chanting of the kids, "What's your name, what's your name?" coming from the dimly lit entrances of their homes.
 Cheating a bit, I replied with any easy name that came to mind and could hear them repeating it amongst themselves.
 So sweet.

 28 July - Bintulu - Similajau National Park - 30km

-Refreshed, I took a walk along the trail leading through the forest.
-It was a stunning walk with not a soul in site, just the occasional chirping of a bird or something stirring in the dense undergrowth.
-There are few things I enjoy as much as a walk in a forest.
-On a thick bed of leaves and with the smell of the soil in my nose, I continued on through the lovely forest, until hunger pangs made me turn back.
-At the canteen I had a bowl of noodle soup, and man, was it good!
+The park was surprisingly nice with chalets and two hostel buildings at reasonable prices.
+There weren't many people, and I had a whole four-bed dorm to myself.
+Then it was off for a quick swim in the lukewarm waters of the South China Sea and a walk along the trail leading through the forest.
+It was a stunning walk without a soul in sight, only the occasional chirping of a bird or something stirring in the dense undergrowth.
+There are few things more enjoyable than a walk in a forest.
+On a thick bed of leaves and with the smell of the soil in my nose I continued, until hunger pangs made me turn back.
+The canteen served delicious noodle soup, and boy was it good.

 29 July - Similajau National Park Niah National Park - 130km